Ising model on random triangulations of the disk: phase transition: Peeling processes and perimeter processes

 \paragraph{Peeling with the target $\rho^\dagger$.} Let $\algo$ be any Dobrushin-stable peeling algorithm (in the sense of the previous paragraphs).
 Considering the local limits when $p,q\to\infty$ simultaneously, it is convenient to define a \emph{peeling process with a target}, where the target is the vertex $\rho^\dagger$ at the junction of the \< and \+ boundaries opposite to $\rho$.
 The definition of this peeling process is as in the previous paragraphs, except when the peeling step separates the unexplored map into two pieces: in this case, the unexplored part corresponds to the one containing $\rho^\dagger$, and the other one is filled.
 If $\rho^\dagger$ is contained in both of the separated regions, the one with more \< edges is chosen for the unexplored part.
+We denote by $\algo^\dagger$ this targeted variant of the peeling algorithm $\algo$.